earthly/website/blog/_posts/2033-03-09-bazel-build-with-caching.md

  - Bazel
  - Local Caching
  - Remote Caching
-excerpt: "Learn how to set up a cache to improve Bazel build times in this tutorial.
-Discover the benefits of using a cache, the different levels of cache granularity, and the advantages and disadvantages of local and shared caching.
-Improve your Bazel build performance with these tips and tricks."
+excerpt: Learn how to improve your Bazel build times by using a cache.
+This article explains the benefits of caching, the different types of caches, and how to set up a local or remote cache with Bazel.
 ---

 [Bazel](https://bazel.build) is a tool that helps you automate the process of building and testing.
 For instance, with Bazel, you can automate the process of creating executables for [monorepo build systems](https://earthly.dev/blog/bazel-build/).